 Accuracy

 Despite reduced phenotyping, genomic scenarios increased the accuracy for young non-phenotyped calves and dams.
 In general, genomic prediction increases the accuracy of the Mendelian sampling term.
-This is the main reason for increase in accuracy with genomic prediction when the parent average is high But when the accuracy of parent average is low, such as for non-phenotyped animals or animals with little own or progeny information, genomic information increases accuracy both for the parent average and the Mendelian sampling term (Daetwyler, 2007; Wolc, 2011).
+This is the main reason for increase in accuracy with genomic prediction when the accuracy of parent average is high.
+But when the accuracy of parent average is low, such as for non-phenotyped animals or animals with little own or progeny information, genomic information increases accuracy both for the parent average and the Mendelian sampling term (Daetwyler, 2007; Wolc, 2011).

 Accuracy for males with initial training population

 For male candidates, genomic prediction more than doubled the accuracy compared to the parent average in conventional scenario.
-This is partly in agreement with Wolc et al., 2011, who showed that genomic prediction can increase the accuracy of early selection up to two-fold.
+This is partly in agreement with Wolc et al., 2011, and Schaeffer, 2006 who showed that genomic prediction can increase the accuracy of early selection up to two-fold.
 However, in our study, this increase was even higher, since genomic prediction also increased the accuracy of parent average.

 Within the genomic scenarios, the accuracy for male candidates was high regardless of the amount of genotyping and phenotyping for two reasons.
-This was firstly due to high accuracy of their parent average, since we tested the offspring of elite and other high parent average matings.
+Firstly, due to the high accuracy of their parent average, since we tested the offspring of elite and other high parent average matings.
 Secondly, starting with a 10K training population gave an adequate starting point for accurate prediction.
 The accuracy was additionally boosted by using all available information jointly through single-step genomic prediction.

 In contrast, reducing phenotyping decreased the accuracy for sires, despite increased genotyping.
 Since we used truncation selection to select the sires, their breeding values lie in the tail of distribution.
 Each additional phenotypic record increased the precision of individuals breeding values only marginally, it helps to distinguish sires.
 Also, as we invested more into genotyping, the training population reached the limit of 25K and the sires genotypes were removed.
-However, since this is the accuracy after the selection has been made, it is not of great interest for the breeders.
+However, since this is the accuracy after the selection has been made, it is not of great interest for breeding.

 Although sires already had phenotyped progeny, their accuracy was lower than for male candidates and had a larger standard deviation.
 This was firstly due to a small number of sires, since each year we selected only five.
 And secondly, although both male candidates and sires came from a truncated distribution with reduced variance, the variance for the sires was reduced even further.
 This in turn reduced the empirical accuracy computed as the Pearson’s correlation coefficient between the true and estimated values.